Diet Dr Pepper does not promise weight loss or deceive consumers: U.S. appeals court

 “No reasonable consumer would assume that Diet Dr Pepper’s use of the term ‘diet’ promises weight loss or management,” Bybee wrote.
 “The use of ‘diet’ in a soft drink’s brand name is understood as a relative claim about the calorie content of that soft drink compared to the same brand’s ‘regular’ (full-caloric) option.”

 John Weston, one of Becerra’s lawyers, said he was disappointed with the decision.

-Lawyers for Dr Pepper were not immediately available for comment.
+Evan Young, a lawyer for Dr Pepper/Seven Up, in an email said people who drink Diet Dr Pepper know it is a calorie-free version of Dr Pepper.

+“We appreciate that the Ninth Circuit has allowed common sense to prevail and that it rejected the attempt to complicate something that is so simple,” he added.

 Monday’s decision upheld an August 2018 dismissal by U.S. District Judge William Orrick in San Francisco.